-Tentative Dates for Round 3
+Dates for Round V

-• July 13, 2018: Competitive Round Announced, EOI form released
+July 2019: Competitive Round Announced, Expression of Interest (EOI) form released

-• August 31, 2018: EOI deadline
+September 6, 2019: EOI deadline

+October 15, 2019: Full proposal materials posted

-October 15, 2018: Responses to EOIs released November 30, 2018: Full proposal submission deadline
+December 6, 2019: Full proposal submission deadline

-• January 2019: Awards announced
+January 2020: Awards announced

-As a first step, applicants are strongly encouraged to submit an EOI for three reasons:
+EOIs are not mandatory, but applicants are strongly encouraged to submit one for three reasons:

-- 1. This will allow the P&R Program to let the applicant know whether the project may or may not be a good match for P&R before the researchers invest time in the full application. - 2.
-The P&R Program may grant travel or pilot funding based on EOIs and discussion with the applicants even before the full applications are due. - 3.
+- 1. It will allow the P&R Program to let the applicant know whether the project may or may not be a good match for P&R before investing time in a full proposal. - 2.
+The P&R Program may grant travel or pilot funding based on EOIs and discussion with applicants before the full proposals are due. - 3.
 In rare cases, the P&R Program may be able to provide feedback to applicants.